 The citizens' jury included 40 randomly selected Amberg residents who came together for five sessions.
 In order to achieve the greatest possible diversity of perspectives, a group of people was randomly selected by the residents' registration office and then contacted by the city administration.
 The final citizens' jury members were then selected from the group of citizens interested in participating.

 The members of the citizens' jury were supported by an advisory board of representatives from different interest groups.
 These included representatives from the Youth Welfare Office, Chamber of Commerce and Industry, Economic Development, Culture and the Amberg Inclusion Alliance.
-The IG Menschengerechte Stadt is also involved.
+The IG Menschengerechte Stadt was also involved.

 The participants of the citizens' jury were trained by experts in the fields of urban development, monument protection, sustainable building and climate protection.
 In several workshops, the jury members then developed their ideas for the future of the Bürgerspital site.